BryanLJH-study/FIT5128-31555411/README.md

 # Note:

 This is a public version of the Multi-Modal Depression Detection project, shared to provide access to the relevant parts referenced in the thesis.
-Its purpose is to serve as supporting evidence of the work carried out.
+Its only purpose is to serve as supporting evidence of the work carried out.